 4 The minimum ratio of journeypersons to apprentices required by clause 27(2)(a) of the General Regulations to be maintained by an employer in the machinist trade, unless varied in accordance with Section 24 of the General Regulations, is 1 journeyperson to each apprentice.

 5 (1) Subject to subsection (2) and to subsection 25(3) of the General Regulations, the minimum wage for each hour worked by a machinist apprentice in each portion of a level of their term of apprenticeship is a percentage of the wage for a machinist journeyperson in the same place of employment, as set out in the following table:

 Wages for Machinist Apprentice

 Hours in Portion of Level of Apprenticeship

 (% of journeyperson’s wage)

 (2) An employer must not employ a machinist apprentice at a wage for actual hours worked that is lower than the wage that would be paid at the minimum wage rate prescribed in the Minimum Wage Order (General) made under the Labour Standards Code.

-7 A person who on the coming into force of these regulations is an apprentice in an apprenticeship program under the regulations respecting the machinist trade, N.S.
+8 A person who, immediately before the coming into force of these regulations, was an apprentice in an apprenticeship program under the Machinist Trade Regulations, N.S.
 Reg.
-12/67, made by the Governor in Council by Order in Council 67-206 dated March 7, 1967, continues as an apprentice in that apprenticeship program under these regulations.
+294/2009, continues as an apprentice in that apprenticeship program under these regulations.